len-sla/ffmpeg-whisper/README.md

 ```

-You need to be careful with allocating resources in this case CPU( _--cpus 3_) I limited that to 3  ( it is not particualry memory intensive process convertig 200MB file to 1Mb uses ~300MB memory
+You need to be careful with allocating resources in this case CPU( _--cpus 3_) I limited that to 3  ( it is not particularly memory intensive process convertig 200MB file to 1Mb rate uses ~300MB memory.
+Once you allocate resources batch will take care about whole process utilising machine resources withing given limit.